tangowhisky37/RaspiPythonProjects/OpenCV/README.md

 - Roadmap includes -
   - Step 1 - Simple capture of images.
 (Done)
-  - Step 2 -  Capture video and look for faces.
+  - Step 2 -  Capture video and look for faces using OpenCV.
 (Done)
-  - Step 3 -  Capture video, look for faces and once faces are found log image to disk.
+  - Step 3 -  Capture video, look for faces using OpenCV and once faces are found log image to disk.
 (Done)
-  - Step 4 -  Capture video, look for faces and once faces are found log image to AWS S3.
+  - Step 4 -  Capture video, look for faces using OpenCV and once faces are found log image to AWS S3.
 (Done)
-  - Step 5 -  Capture video, look for faces, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison.
+  - Step 5 -  Capture video, look for faces using OpenCV, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison.
 (Done)
-  - Step 6 -  Capture video, look for faces, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text).
+  - Step 6 -  Capture video, look for faces using OpenCV, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text).
 (Done)
-  - Step 7 -  Capture video, look for faces, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day.
+  - Step 7 -  Capture video, look for faces using OpenCV, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day.
 (Done)
-  - Step 7.1 -  Capture video, look for faces, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day, check time of last correct match and if < 60s ago do not perform STT functions.
+  - Step 8 -  Capture video, look for faces using OpenCV, once faces are found log image to AWS S3, compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day, check time of last correct match and if < 60s ago do not perform STT functions.
+(Done)
+  - Step 9 -  Capture video, look for faces using OpenCV, once faces are found log image to AWS S3, compare uploaded image to orignal image (which now contains multiple faces in it) at S3 using AWS rekognition, display results of face comparison identifying which of the people in the original image have been identified, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day, check time of last correct match and if < 60s ago do not perform STT functions.
 (In Progress)
-  - Step 8 -  Capture video, look for faces and once faces are found log image to AWS S3.
+  - Step 10 -  Capture video, look for faces using OpenCV and once faces are found log image to AWS S3.
 Fork a thread to compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day.
 (In Progress)
-  - Step 9 -  Capture video, look for faces and once faces are found log image to AWS S3.
+  - Step 11 -  Capture video, look for faces using OpenCV and once faces are found log image to AWS S3.
 Fork a process to compare uploaded image to orignal image at S3 using AWS rekognition, display results of face comparison, verbalise results using STT (Speech To Text), call out local time, temperature and forecast for the day.
 (In Progress)
-  - Step 10 -  Capture video, look for faces and once faces are found log image to AWS S3 all performed using one thread.
+  - Step 12 -  Capture video, look for faces using OpenCV and once faces are found log image to AWS S3 all performed using one thread.
 Use AWS Lambda to launch a step function which compares uploaded image to orignal image at S3 using AWS rekognition and then uses SNS to send notification.
 Pick up notification on a separate thread, verbalise results using STT (Speech To Text).
 (Planned)

 - Projects include -
   - OpenCV Simple CaptureImage -